Rabbi Meir

 Rabbi Meir (רַבִּי מֵאִיר) was a Jewish sage who lived in the time of the Mishnah.
-He was one of the Tannaim of the fourth generation (139–163), and a disciple of Rabbi Akiva.
+He was one of the Tannaim of the fourth generation (139–163), and a disciple of Rabbi Akiva, Rabbi Ishmael and of Rabbi Haninah ben Teradion.
 He is the second most frequently mentioned sage in the Mishnah and is mentioned over 3,000 times in the Babylonian Talmud.
 His wife Bruriah is one of the few women cited in the Gemara.

 Biography

 According to the Talmud, his father was a descendant of the Roman Emperor Nero who, it is said, escaped death at the time of his deposition and became subsequently a convert to Judaism.
 Azariah de Rossi and David Gans propose that Nero may have converted to Judaism secretly, explaining the lack of historical evidence.
 Maimonides and Chaim Kanievsky affirm the Talmudic claim, asserting that Rabbi Meir was Nero’s direct descendant, while Menahem Azariah da Fano offers an allegorical interpretation, suggesting Rabbi Meir was a reincarnation of Nero rather than a literal descendant.
 Some modern scholars view the story as a rabbinic motif linking a non-Jewish figure to a Jewish sage, emphasizing its symbolic rather than historical significance.

 Twenty four thousand students of Rabbi Akiva died in a plague.
 He found five new students, including Meir and Rabbis Judah ben Ilai, Eleazar ben Shammua, Jose ben Halafta, and Shimon bar Yochai.

 Meir entered the school of Rabbi Akiva, then went to the school of Rabbi Ishmael.
 During this time, Meir held the profession of a scrivener, copying principally sacred script, for which he was admonished: "My son, pay particular heed to your profession, since your profession is the work of heaven; lest perhaps you leave out one letter, or else you add one superfluous letter, and in so doing you find that you have destroyed thereby the entire world."
 He then returned to Akiva, who, recognizing his dialectical powers, ordained him over the heads of his other disciples.
 This ordination, which was considered invalid on account of Meir's youth, was confirmed by Judah ben Baba.

 Unlike Akiva, Meir seems to have kept aloof from the revolutionary movement of Bar Kokhba.
 Nevertheless, he suffered greatly from its consequences.
 His father-in-law, Hananiah ben Teradion, was killed in the Hadrianic persecutions, and his sister-in-law was taken to Rome and sold to a brothel.

 During the Hadrianic persecutions Meir lived abroad, but he returned to Judea after the repeal of the oppressive edicts, and took part in the reestablishment of the Sanhedrin in the city of Usha.
 Shortly afterward Simeon ben Gamaliel II was elected patriarch, and Meir became a hakham, in which office he was charged with the duty of preparing the subjects to be discussed in the Sanhedrin.